-Northeast Phoenix: Northeast Regional Court Facility 18380 North 40th Street Phoenix, AZ 85032

-Mesa:

-Southeast Court Facility,1st Floor 222 East Javelina Avenue Mesa, AZ 85210
+Surprise: Northwest Regional Court Facility 14264 West Tierra Buena Lane Surprise, AZ 85374 Mesa: Southeast Court Facility, 1st Floor 222 East Javelina Avenue Mesa, AZ 85210

-Step 3.
-Pay your filing fee plus the probate court investigator fee.

-- A list of current fees is available from the Law Library Resource Center and from the Clerk of Superior Court's website. - If you cannot afford the filing fee and/or the fee for having the papers served by the Sheriff or by publication, you may request a deferral (payment plan) when you file your papers with the Clerk of Superior Court.
+- 3. Pay your filing fee plus the probate court investigator fee. - A list of current fees is available from the Law Library Resource Center and from the Clerk of Superior Court's website. - If you cannot afford the filing fee and/or the fee for having the papers served by the Sheriff or by publication, you may request a deferral (payment plan) when you file your papers with the Clerk of Superior Court.
 Deferral Applications are available at no charge from the Law Library Resource Center.

-Step 4.
-Get your copies back.
+4. Get your copies back.

-The Clerk will file the originals, stamp the copies with a case number to indicate the copies conform to (are the same as) original documents filed with the Court, and return the copies to you.
+The Clerk of Superior Court will file the originals, stamp the copies with a case number to indicate the copies conform to (be the same as) original documents filed with the court, and return the copies to you.
 Note your case number beginning with "PB" and use it on every paper you file with the court in this matter from now on.

-Step 5.
-Get a court hearing date:

-A. If filing in downtown Phoenix, at 201 West Jefferson, after filing, walk to East Court Building, 3rd Floor, to Probate Court Administration to immediately ask to schedule a hearing, or . . .
+- 5. Get a court hearing date: - A. If filing in downtown Phoenix at 201 West Jefferson, after filing, walk to the East Court Building, 3rd Floor, to Probate Court Administration to immediately ask to schedule a hearing,

+Or . . .

-- B. If filing at a court location where there is no Calendar Clerk available: - Wait until 2 to 3 days after filing (so Clerk can see information in data system). - Call 602-506-5510 and tell the clerk you need to schedule a hearing. - Provide the case number. - The Clerk will provide you with the date, time, and location of the hearing, as well as the name of the Judicial Officer assigned to conduct the hearing. - Please write it down!
+- B. If filing at a court location where there is no Calendar Clerk available: - Wait until 2 to 3 days after filing (so Clerk of Superior Court can see information in data system). - Call 602-506-5510 and tell the calendar clerk you need to schedule a hearing. - Provide the case number. - The calendar clerk will provide you with the date, time, and location of the hearing, as well as the name of the Judicial Officer assigned to conduct the hearing. - Please write it down!
 Don't lose it!

-Or . . . - C. If filing at a court location where there is no Calendar Clerk available and you do not want to wait the 3-5 days: - Bring your documents to the downtown Phoenix Probate Court Administration offices inperson to schedule the hearing. - Present one clerk-stamped (conformed) copy of the following documents to Probate Court Administration: - Petition for Appointment of Guardian and Conservator for an Adult (Form PBGCA11F), - Affidavit of Person to be appointed (Form PBGC13F),
+- C. If filing at a court location where there is no Calendar Clerk available and you do not want to wait the 3-5 days: - Bring your documents to the downtown Probate Court Administration offices in-person to schedule the hearing. - Present one clerk-stamped (conformed) copy of the following documents to Probate Court Administration: - Petition for appointment of guardian for an Adult (PBGA11F), - Affidavit of person to be appointed (PBGC13F),